 The Chair said that he was extremely pleased with the progress achieved by the Board to date.
 Today's meeting had generated a very full agenda for the next meeting.
 It was agreed there was no other business and that the next meeting of the Board would be 10:30am on 19th May.

-Prepared by Democratic Services

-Date Confirmed and Signed

-Chair(person)

 The meeting ended at 12.59 pm